sundaxi/linuxTraining/Linux_Booting.md

 Boot loader finds out the boot sector and read the first sector of boot partition into memory.
 Anything wrong prompts the error "Error Loading operation system"
 Notes: it reads the first sector of boot sector not meaning MBR here.

-In the end, boot loader check the MBR magic number 55AA.
-If not , comes the error "Missing Operation system"

 For this stage, error can be conclude below